Acadia in Winter: Reasons to Visit, Things to Do, & Tips

 Facilities Open at Acadia

-During the winter season, Acadia will not have visitor centers open for the public.
+During the winter season, Acadia does not have visitor centers open to the public.
 However, from November 1 until mid-April, the park shares visitor hours with the Bar Harbor Chamber of Commerce.

 It has less traffic in the wintertime when compared to summer, and there are numerous fun activities available there like designated drives, cross-country skiing, snowshoeing, snowmobiling, birdwatching, winter camping, and scenic hiking destinations.